 The truck we drove was a VNL 300, with Volvo hauling equipment on a flatbed.
 There isn't much that's visibly different from a typical diesel big-rig, though it uses a different fuel storage tank.
 Yes, the idea of driving a truck this size was intimidating, but we knew there was only so much trouble we could get into.
 After all, this was essentially on an autocross course, on a much larger scale.
-The only thing we could really hit were
+The only thing we could really hit were some cones.

 We had to take three steps to climb into the cab, and once there, we realized the gauge layout and center console weren't completely foreign.
 There were definite similarities to the setup you would see in a smaller truck.
 With a representative from Volvo in the passenger seat telling us how to get moving, we were on our way.
 Not having to shift gears allowed us to focus more on the drive itself.

 The route was uncomplicated -- each driver did only a couple laps, but there were 90-degree turns involved.
 Acceleration was better than we thought it would be, and braking was much more sensitive than in a pickup.
 As is the case with driving a large vehicle, you plan ahead for turns and try not to make any sudden, jerky changes of direction.
 The initial anxiety of driving such a massive truck quickly vanished, and what was left was the fun of it, as well as the realization that we were getting only a quick glimpse of what long-haul truckers do -- and we didn't have to park, or deal with uncooperative traffic.
 The truck sounded no different from a regular big-rig, and it certainly wasn't slow.
 But our time behind the wheel went by way too quickly.